FREQUENTLY ASKED QUESTION’S

 How do I support the internal skin of a cavity wall when using the Brick Brace externally?

-Every task of supporting masonry is totally different and is to be carefully planned upon its own merit.
+Every task of supporting masonry is totally different and requires planning upon its own merit.

 What does the Brick Brace do?